aniwange33/sudoku-validator/README.md

 1,2,3,4,5,6,7,8,9
 ```

-The program should return 0 (VALID) or non-zero (INVALID) value with an error text on stdout (in case of
+The program return 0 (VALID) or non-zero (INVALID) value with an error text on stdout (in case of
 an invalid solution or file).

 ### INSTRUCTION